alanbjohnston/CubeSatSim/groundstation/README.md

 The Ground Station can be installed on any Windows or Linux PC or laptop, but it does require drivers to be installed (RTL-SDR) and virtual audio cable (for sound) to be installed.
 This requires administrator privileges on the computer.

-A simpler approach perhaps well suited to school environments is to use a dedicated Raspberry Pi Ground Station
+A simpler approach perhaps well suited to school environments is to use a dedicated Raspberry Pi Ground Station.

+These scripts are part of the ARISS Radio Pi.
+The setup is described here https://github.com/alanbjohnston/CubeSatSim/wiki/3.-Ground-Station

 The Raspberry Pi Ground Station can be used as a stand-alone ground station for receiving, decoding, and analyzing telemetry from the CubeSat Simulator if an HDMI monitor, USB keyboard, and USB mouse are plugged into the Pi.